Bottomloader/BDFD-Tutorials/README.md

 Looking for reliable and frequently updated BDFD tutorials?
 This GitHub page has what you need!
 With multiple tutorials, you won’t need to search elsewhere.

 ### 🛠️ Tutorials

 [Text Split](./src/tutorials/textsplit/textsplitintro)

 ### ❓ Asking a question

-If you have a qestion about a tutorial, please look at the [BDFD wiki](https://github.com/NilPointer-Software/bdfd-wiki) or/and the [BDFD server](https://botdesignerdiscord.com/discord).
+If you have a question about a tutorial, please check out the [BDFD wiki](https://github.com/NilPointer-Software/bdfd-wiki) or join the [BDFD server](https://botdesignerdiscord.com/discord).
 Your question will be answered much faster there.

 ### ❗ Submitting an issue

 You can submit the following types of issues:

-Feature request - request a new tutorial to be added.
+- **Feature request:** Request a new tutorial to be added.

-Bug report - report a misinformatived outdated tutorial.
+- **Bug report:** Report a misinformed or outdated tutorial.

-Status - Unfinished
+Status: Unfinished